The US spent trillions trying to remake the Middle East. Trump's strike may have undone it all

 "A reminder to those hallucinating about emulating ISIS war crimes by targeting our cultural heritage: Through MILLENNIA of history, barbarians have come and ravaged our cities, razed our monuments and burnt our libraries.
 Where are they now?
 We're still here, & standing tall," Zarif tweeted Sunday.

 There has also been condemnation from around the world, since destroying national heritage would violate several international treaties and would likely be considered a war crime.
-And everyone remembers the horrors of the Taliban blowing up ancient Buddhas in Afghanistan just before 9/11, and ISIS's destruction of the ancient Palmyra castle and other significant historical sites in Syria and Iraq.
+And everyone remembers the horrors of the Taliban blowing up ancient Buddhas in Afghanistan just before 9/11, and ISIS' destruction of the ancient Palmyra castle and other significant historical sites in Syria and Iraq.

 Trump's tweet on Friday morning that "Iran never won a war, but never lost a negotiation!" could also have the unintended consequence of making his supporters believe the US could fight and win a quick war against Iran.